 Funny Safari was our second -failed- attempt to enter the mobile market.
 The premise, back in 2010, was quite simple.
 In fact, it was almost the same as a very popular title featuring a bird flying along a level: touch the screen at the proper moment, with perfect timing.
-Out theme was taking pics of animals while the speed of the level increased.
+The theme was taking pics of animals while the speed of the level increased.

 But as things were not quite as they should, in 2014 we decided to remake this game in 1 week.
-It was a 1 man project, featuring pixel art, ridiculous speed, and a new feature that we loved: when you miss a photograph, the photo itself is shown to you, the player, so you could check why did you fail.
+It was a 1 man project, featuring pixel art, ridiculous speed, and a new feature that we loved: when you miss a photograph, the photo itself is shown to you, the player, so you could check why have you failed.
 2014 was so late for this game, but we felt that we needed to revamp the game and be true to our core idea.
 We used this to try a simple pixel art with specific colour palettes.

-Veredict: the first was crap.
+Verdict: the first was crap.
 The second, true version, was acceptable as a one week, one man project.
 And we love the shitty pixel art of this game.

 Anecdote: the game change its name about 5-6 times, because previous names were reserved, or not adequate enough.
 We were trying to get to young audiences with this name, but the initial game was not good enough.